 Cody Brunner, Yahoo Sports U.S.

 Earlier in the week, Manny Pacquiao's trainer, Freddie Roach, said it'd be a sixth-round stoppage.
 Pacquiao himself thought that was being a little bit too conservative, and said it'd be over in four.
 That kind of confidence could end up being his bane, especially against a heavy-handed puncher like Brandon Rios.
 If Pacman stands in front of Rios, we could see a repeat of the Juan Manuel Marquez finish.
 But more likely, Pacquiao will run circles around Rios and pick him apart throughout with his slick combos.
-Rios' toughness has never been a question – he'll keep moving forward and taking punishment as long as his corner allows.
+Rios' toughness has never been a question so he'll keep playing the zombie -- edging forward and taking punishment -- as long as his corner allows.

 Noel Zarate, Yahoo Sports Philippines

 The hand speed of Manny is miles ahead of Rios' and they may even have the same power (a big maybe on that).
 Mike Alvarado showed how to dismantle Rios: Box.
 Pacquiao will do that, except at the speed of light and with Armageddon in mind.